 Jerry Seinfeld

 As a comedian, Jerry Seinfeld has always known how to make an audience laugh.
 So when he decided to play a fictionalized version of himself on the hit sitcom Seinfeld, fans could not not watch.
-He and his co-stars had the ability to create an appealing TV series that featured a group of people that were unlikeable, dysfunctional, and most importantly—entertaining.
+He and his co-stars had the ability to create an appealing TV series that featured a group of people who were unlikeable, dysfunctional, and, most importantly—entertaining.

 The sitcom’s finale aired in 1998, but its popularity has transcended into this millennium—which is impressive for a series that’s often described as a “show about nothing.”
 It’s that “nothing” that earns Jerry $110 million each year.
 Seinfeld’s TV and Hulu reruns quite literally pay off.